abondar24/CrackingInterview/README.md

 - hasIntersection - Check if two list have an intersection.Intersection is by ref, not by val which means one node in two lists
 - detectLoop - Check if list has loops and return it.
 - mergeLists - merge two sorted linked lists
-- deleteDuplicates - remove duplicates from linked list
-- deleteVal - delete element from value
 - reverseList - reverse linked list
-- appendToTail - append a new node to the end of list
-- findNode - find node by data

 ## Multithread